 The Retail company I had just joined was undergoing a massive transformation.
 Fundamentally the new merchandising strategy was to curate a dramatically different set of products from that which was carried historically, but in addition to what was carried historically.
+What did this mean for the backroom in every store?

 This meant that an enormous number of the business processes had to be transformed to support the new product set because management of the new merchandise required much different capabilities in all aspects of running a retail company.
 Not only did this transformation require new capabilities but it also required improvements to productivity and efficiency throughout the company.
 And overall this meant a need for cultural change.